PyFeeds/PyFeeds/docs/development.rst

 Writing a custom spider
 =======================
-Feeds already supports a number of websites (see :ref:`Supported Websites`) but adding support for a new website is easy.
+Feeds already supports a number of websites (see :ref:`Supported Websites`) but adding support for a new website doesn't take too much time.

 A quick example
 ---------------